 1663 till 20th Century: Basilicata

 In 1663, the region of Basilicata (consisting of provinces Potenza and Matera) was created with the city Matera as its capital, later replaced by the city of Potenza.
 Matera remains the capital of the province of Matera.
-Eventually they joined the Kingdom of Italy which later morphed into the current Italian republic.
+Eventually they joined the Kingdom of Italy (now the Italian republic).

 Looking down on a person walking down a staircase in Matera.